 - Liquidity risks

 Credit risks, liquidity risks and operational risks that arise within the framework of its banking operations are deemed to comprise the most significant risks for the Group.
-Insurance risk is the most significant risk in the insurance operations.

 The risk management framework is an integrated part of its operations and aligns the Group’s strategic objectives with its risk management.
 The risk management framework includes the Group’s functions, strategies, processes, procedures, policies, risk propensity, risk indicators, risk limits, risk mandates, and control and reporting procedures necessary for identifying, measuring, monitoring, managing and reporting risks.